-If you are looking to experience the Yukon with the convenience of transportation and accommodation taken care of while getting to see the spectacular Klondike Highway and the Midnight Sun right from the vast Yukon sky, this route is for you!
-Klondike Experience offers two different packages to reach Dawson City from Whitehorse.
-Sign up for a return bus trip or a fly and ride package!
-Both include a DCMF weekend pass and accommodations at the newly renovated and conveniently located Bunkhouse!
+If you are looking to experience the Yukon with the convenience of transportation taken care of while getting to see the spectacular Klondike Highway and the Midnight Sun right from the vast open road, this route is for you!
+Klondike Experience offers various packages to reach Dawson City from Whitehorse.
+Sign up for a return bus trip or a fly and ride package, and check out their amazing tours!

 Aside from serving delicious warm homemade chocolate chip cookies, Air North also has awesome customer service, sweet seat sales and deals, and the nicest staff on the planet.
 Plus, there’s no better way to see the midnight sun than from way up high over the mountain tops.

-Air North supports countless cultural initiatives in the territory, and we would love it if you chose to support them!
+Air North supports countless cultural initiatives in the territory, including Dawson City Music Festival, and we would love it if you chose to support them!
 Also we’re pretty sure there’s no other airline that serves you elk shepherd’s pie on your way from Ottawa.

 The Dempster Highway runs from Inuvik, NWT to Dawson City and is a suitable option for those travelling from the north.
 The is the only road in Canada that crosses the Arctic Circle and it also passes through the beautiful Tombstone Territorial Park, 70 km from Dawson City.